AlexBlaylock/README-Gen-Chall7/README.md

 ## description
-This is a quick and easy ReadMe generator using inquirer and writing the answers to a markdown file.
+This is challenge 9 for my bootcamp.
+This is a ReadMe generator that uses inquirer to ask questions and then generates a markdown file based on answers.

 ## installation
-There is no deployed application.
+There is no deployed application as of yet.

 ## license
 This project is licensed by [MIT License](https://opensource.org/licenses/MIT).

 ## use
-You use an integrated terminal that you enter node index.js into, giving you the inquirer prompt.
-The ReadMe generation will happen when all prompts have been answered.
+You use a terminal to answer questions prompted by inquirer, and then a markdown file is generated.
+This is great for a quick and easy way to generate ReadMe files.

 ## testing
-I used VSCode integrated terminal to test this project.
+I used VSCode integrated terminal

 ## contribution
-Add more in depth styling, add more in depth questions and more questions to answer.
+Add more indepth styling to the markdown, make a deployed application, fix link for licensing in ToC.

 ## questions
 For questions, you can reach me at my [GitHub Profile](https://github.com/AlexBlaylock) or via email at alexb9901@hotmail.com.